Skip to main content

 0 6 * * * uci set firewall.@rule[0].enabled=0 && uci set firewall.@rule[1].enabled=1 && uci set firewall.@rule[2].enabled=1 && uci commit firewall && service firewall reload

-While the setup process is more extensive than I would have liked, I am quite happy with the result!
-Being able to control internet connection to specific devices faster and easier than even Google’s system has been very handy!
+While the setup process is more extensive than I would have liked, I’ve been quite happy with the OpenWRT!
+Being able to control the internet connection to specific devices faster and easier than even Google’s Mesh WiFi system has been very handy!

 john35588